Duckitt K. Menorrhagia. BMJ Clin Evid 2015.

 National Institute for Health and Care Excellence (NICE).
-Heavy menstrual bleeding: assessment and management.
-January 2017.
-(NICE Guidelines; Volume 44).
+Heavy menstrual bleeding: assessment and management (NICE guidelines; No. NG88).
+2021.

 IQWiG health information is written with the aim of helping people understand the advantages and disadvantages of the main treatment options and health care services.